Japanese phonology: Sino-Japanese

 Called (漢語, kango) in Japanese, (Note: The term (字音語, jiongo) is sometimes used as a synonym (Shin Meikai kokugo jiten, etc.).) words in this stratum originate from several waves of large-scale borrowing from Chinese that occurred from the 6th-14th centuries AD.
 They comprise 60% of dictionary entries and 20% of ordinary spoken Japanese, ranging from formal vocabulary to everyday words.
 Most Sino-Japanese words are composed of more than one Sino-Japanese morpheme.
-Sino-Japanese morphemes have a limited phonological shape: each has a length of at most two moras, which Ito & Mester (2015a) argue reflects a restriction in size to a single prosodic foot.
+Sino-Japanese morphemes have a limited phonological shape: each has a length of at most two moras, which Itō & Mester (2015a) argue reflects a restriction in size to a single prosodic foot.
 These morphemes represent the Japanese phonetic adaptation of Middle Chinese monosyllabic morphemes, each generally represented in writing by a single Chinese character, taken into Japanese as kanji (漢字).
 Japanese writers also repurposed kanji to represent native vocabulary; as a result, there is a distinction between Sino-Japanese readings of kanji, called On'yomi, and native readings, called Kun'yomi.

 The moraic nasal //N// is relatively common in Sino-Japanese, and contact with Middle Chinese is often described as being responsible for the presence of //N// in Japanese (starting from approximately 800 AD in Early Middle Japanese), although //N// also came to exist in native Japanese words as a result of sound changes.